alex92549/Lag_switch/README.md

 https://github.com/ServerD0wn/Lag_switch/releases/tag/roblox

 Lag Switch is a dynamic lagg switch, which shut all the connection from the application with a single click.
-The application only works on Windows OS, and coded in C# in Visual Studio .NET Framework 7.1.

 Disclaimer
 ----